Mint vs Lemon Balm

 ecoLemon Balm

-Well managed mint or lemon balm clumps stay productive 3–5 years before thinning or renewal.
+Well managed Mint or Lemon Balm clumps stay productive 3–5 years before thinning or renewal.
 This longer lifespan reduces replanting, soil disturbance, and nursery purchases compared with short lived annual herbs.

 Both herbs overwinter reliably in roughly Zones 4–9, which means fewer losses and less replanting.
 Gardeners in colder climates can still overwinter small divisions indoors on bright windowsills.

-All metrics represent averages across multiple cultivars and growing conditions.
+Metrics summarize published care ranges and common cultivar behavior.
 Individual performance varies by cultivar selection, microclimate, and management intensity.
-Consult our testing protocols for detailed trial parameters.
+Consult our methodology for source standards and update practices.

-| Technical Metric | Mint | Lemon Balm |
+| Metric | Mint | Lemon Balm |

 |---|---|---|